joxeankoret/diaphora/README.md

 Since IDA 7.4, Diaphora will only support Python 3.X.
 It means that the code in Github will only run in IDA 7.4 and Python 3.X.
 I've tried to make it compatible but it caused the code to be horrible and unmaintainable.
 As so, I've decided that it was best to drop support for Python 2.X and IDA versions <= 7.3 and focus in Python 3.X and IDA versions >= 7.4.

-## Getting help and asking for features

-You can join the mailing list https://groups.google.com/forum/?hl=es#!forum/diaphora to ask for help, new features, report issues, etc...
-For reporting bugs, however, I recommend using the issues tracker:  https://github.com/joxeankoret/diaphora/issues

 ## Donations

 You can help (or thank) the author of Diaphora by making a donation, if you feel like doing so: [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=68Z4H8SE7N64L)